View Alonissos in Google Maps here.

 In Votsi we can recommend Pension Votsi with unrivaled service and friendliness.

-You can read more about Pension Votsi by clicking here
+You can read more about Pension Votsi by clicking this link: https://pension-votsi.gr/

-If you’ve been to Alonissos once, you just want to go there again.
-The only thing that wheighs down is probably that it is a bit difficult to reach unless you find flights directly to the neighboring island of Skiathos.
-But maybe that’s why it’s such a gem (-:
+If you have been to and experienced Alonissos, you just want to go there again.
+The only downside is that it is a bit difficult to get to, unless you find direct flights to the neighboring island of Skiathos.
+But perhaps that is exactly why it is such a gem (-:

 Live webcam from the port of Votsi here